angular-eslint/angular-eslint/packages/eslint-plugin-template/docs/rules/no-duplicate-attributes.md

    */
   allowTwoWayDataBinding?: boolean;
   /**
+   * Whether or not angular style precedence is allowed as an exception to the rule.
+   */
+  allowAngularStylePrecedenceDuplicates?: boolean;
+  /**
    * Input or output properties for which duplicate presence is allowed as an exception to the rule.
    *
    * Default: `[]`